 This was parodied in the Doctor Who New Adventures novel Sky Pirates, which reveals Bernice Summerfield to be the author of a bizarre Vertigo-style comic called The 45 Second Piglet; said comic having been commissioned simply because she was in a big building in New York with a British accent.

 Bernice was created by Paul Cornell, a British writer.
-Guess who he writes comics for now?
+Guess who he ended up writing comics for?

 Isaac Baranoff's Horndog inspired a number of knock-offs.
 Baranoff even got in on the act himself by introducing Here, Wolf, which was not substantially different from Horndog, except for having human characters (it since differentiated itself though).